Ronovo/Vibemaxing-In-Space/README.md

     * This release was painful.
 Everything up to release 32 was 10% me prompting, 85% Claude messing up, and 5% me trying to fix
     * As a test, I tried Gemini 2.5 Max.
     * I was able to fix everything within 2 prompts
     * Gemini 2.5 Max is primiary from here on out
+  * release 41.2.0 - Tried to add a new save/load system, but decided to end the project here

+  ANY OTHER COMMITS PAST THIS POINT ARE NOT VIBE CODING.
+  I WILL CONTINUE WORKING IN ANOTHER REPO.
+  LINK TO COME SOON